-The risk assessment concludes that risks to the health and safety of people, or the environment, from the proposed release are negligible.
+The risk assessment concludes that risks to the health and safety of people or the environment from the proposed dealings, either in the short or long term, are negligible.
+No specific risk treatment measures are required to manage these negligible risks.

-The risk assessment process considered how the genetic modification and activities conducted with the GMO might lead to harm to people or the environment.
+The risk assessment process considers how the genetic modification and activities conducted with the GMO might lead to harm to people or the environment.
 Risks are characterised in relation to both the seriousness and likelihood of harm, taking into account information in the application, relevant previous approvals, current scientific knowledge and advice received from a wide range of experts, agencies and authorities consulted on the preparation of the RARMP.
 Both the short and long term are considered.